Continuous Web surfing over wireless until battery drained. Longer is better.

 The smooth and bright white surface of the lid and deck of the Acer Chromebook 13 looked so inviting and classy, I couldn't wait to touch it.
 Sadly, it didn't take long to scuff the plastic lid.
 Simply setting the lid down on a cardboard box resulted in silver/grey smudges.
 For the most part, though, these were easily rubbed out.
 By comparison, the Toshiba Chromebook features a more smudge-proof, beveled exterior in silver.

 Under the lid, the black keys of the deck sit inside a slightly recessed area, while the 4.1 x 2.4-inch touchpad is centered below that.
 It's slightly indented and smooth to the touch.
-Surrounding the 13.3-inch anti-glare screen is a more textured white bezel with an HDwebcam at the top.
+Surrounding the 13.3-inch anti-glare screen is a more textured white bezel with an HD

 Overall, the 12.87 x 8.96 x 0.71-inch Chromebook is slim and trim.
 Its dimensions are very similar to its competitors, including the Toshiba Chromebook (12.9 x 8.9 x 0.8 inches) and the Samsung Chromebook 2 (12.72 x 8.8 x 0.65 inches).
 At 3.1 pounds, the Acer falls between the 3-pound Samsung and the 3.3-pound Toshiba.